adhibhaassan/Check-IN/README.md

   - stores in  employeeDetails(Map) using Employee data class.

 **2.listEmployee()**
-  - id and employeename will be returned.
+  - employeeId and employeeName will be returned.

 **3.createCheckIn()**
-  - gets user id and takes current date and current time and validates id using validateId() and hasCheckedInToday().
+  - gets user id,date and time from the user and validates id using validateId() and checks if any previous check-in has occured in that particular date using hasCheckedIn().
   - stores data in checkedInDetails map using CheckIn(Data class).

 **4.validateId()**
   - checks whether id is present in employeeDetails map.

 **5.hasCheckedIn()**
-  - checks whether id is present in checkedInDetails map.
+  - checks whether id and date is present in checkedInDetails map.

 > MAP